The phase diagram of two-dimensional fast-rotating ultra-cold fermionic atoms near unitarity: Abstract

 \section{Abstract}

-The magnetism of superconductors has not been fully explored despite many years of research and its great significance to both theory and applications.
-Here we present a unified perspective on how quantum electromagnetic vortices and electron-spin textures join to protect superconductivity against the destructive power of large magnetic fields.
-Using rapidly rotating ultra-cold gasses of fermionic atoms as a model system amenable to detailed experimental exploration, we discover a hierarchy of Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) phases in which a metal or a band-insulator of unpaired particles coexists with a spatially modulated superfluid.
-Quantum fluctuations can transform these phases into strongly correlated vortex liquid metals or insulators.
-We elucidate a general criterion for the stability of FFLO phases and discuss implications for the quantum Hall and vortex liquid phenomena in the pseudogap state of high temperature superconductors.
+By analyzing vortex lattices, re-entrant Cooper pairing and Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) states in a single theoretical framework we explore how vortices and spin textures join to protect superconductivity against large magnetic fields.
+We use a rapidly rotating ultra-cold gas of fermionic atoms near unitarity as a model system amenable to experimental exploration, and discover a hierarchy of spin-polarized and FFLO phases in which a metal or a band-insulator of unpaired particles coexists with a spatially modulated superfluid hosting a vortex lattice.
+Quantum fluctuations can transform these phases into strongly correlated ``vortex liquid'' metals and insulators respectively.
+We argue that vortex lattices significantly enhance the stability of FFLO states and discuss prospects for observing these states in cold atom experiments.